 Smith Pinpoint Sunglasses Overall Impressions

 I get it, $150 for the Smith Pinpoint sunglasses seems like a lot of dough for sunnies that could get you mistaken as an extra from “Ski School.”
 But admit it, you’ve spent more money on more ridiculous things–especially during that year of COVID-19 quarantine.
 We all have.
 To make matters easier, Smith has a lifetime warranty.
 While I haven’t used the warranty program myself, I’ve heard great feedback from other runners who have either had their damaged sunglasses repaired or replaced for free.
 Your eyes are important, and looking cool, or at least looking like everyone else at an ultramarathon, is important too.
-Don’t forget your mesh trucker hat and crew socks, you filthy animals.
+Don’t forget your mesh trucker running hat and crew running socks, you filthy animals.